 2nd Amendment to the United States Constitution

-2nd Amendment of the Constitution
+Full Text of the 2nd Amendment to the US Constitution

 A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed

-What Is the 2nd Amendment?
+What is the 2nd Amendment?

 What Right Does the Second Amendment Give Citizens?